crashingthedance/blog.crashingthedance.com/_posts/2017-03-12-mocking_the_bracket_2017_edition.md

 Despite their early loss in the Big 12 tournament, Kansas still grabs a 1 seed.
 Kansas City and Tulsa are the clear site choices.

+**3. Gonzaga - West (Salt Lake City)**

+While there is still some debate about Gonzaga's place on the seed line, the CTD model had little debate about their place on the [seed list](https://crashingthedance.com/seeding).
+As the only CTD 1 seed in the West, they'll get their preferred site placement.

 <a name='latest'></a>
 *Reload for the latest updates*